Rome in Tours Rome in Tours Rome in Tours

 What to expect

 Once you'll be dazed by the defeaning echo of history, there won't be time to get distracted as you'll start hearing the glory call of Rome!
 A staircase will head us, in fact, to the top of the magnificent Capitoline Hill and square, considered as a sort of an acropolis by the romans, included in the city walls since the age of Romulus, hosting the biggest and most important temple of the city, the one of Jupiter, Juno and Minerva, whose foundations are still preserved.
-During the late Republic, the eastern side of the hill became the seat of the ancient state archive of the city, the Tabularium, dating back to 78 BC. and in an ideal continuity between past and present, right on top of it the nowadays mayor's office!

 Additional info and suggestions